COSMIC: Data Efficient Instruction-tuning For Speech In-Context Learning: Data and Evaluation Setup

-The other tasks are unseen during the instruction-tuning and demonstrate the models' emergent abilities.
-We use GPT-3.5 to translate the English transcripts of TED-LIUM 3 into Spanish (ES), French (FR) and German (DE) as in-domain S2TT tests.
-For a standardized S2TT benchmark, we use the EN$\to$\{ES,FR,DE,ZH\} test sets from FLEURS \cite{conneau2023fleurs}.
+\textbf{Unseen Tasks:} The other tasks are unseen during the instruction-tuning and intended to evaluate the models' emergent abilities.
+We use GPT-3.5 to translate the English transcripts of TED-LIUM 3 test set into Spanish (ES), French (FR) and German (DE) as in-domain S2TT tests, containing 1155 utterances.
+For a standardized S2TT benchmark, we use the EN$\to$\{ES,FR,DE,ZH(Chinese)\} test set from FLEURS \cite{conneau2023fleurs} with 647 utterances.
 This task is cross-domain S2TT, since none of our acoustic or LM components is fine-tuned on the FLEURS train set.
 We also evaluate 1-shot domain adaptation on LibriSpeech \cite{panayotov2015LibriSpeech} test-clean and test-other.
 We follow the contextual biasing word labels and metrics from \cite{le2021contextualized} and assess how well the model can adhere to the text instructions in the ASR task.